KrisDeCooman/hydroblox/README.md

 HBT tokens are minted when a producer produces water.
 HBT tokens are burned when a consumer consumes water.

-#### HydroBloxStateDistributor
+#### HydroBloxDistributor

-The HydroBloxStateDistributor is the main smart contract and uses most of the other smart contacts discussed here.
+The HydroBloxDistributor is the main smart contract and uses most of the other smart contacts discussed here.
 Both consumers and producers call this contract when they want to enroll into the HydroBlox drinkable water distribution process.
 Consumers need to pay in ether when they want to enroll.
 Producers are paid in ether when they produce water.
 Enrolled consumers are entitled to claim HBT tokens, which they can then use to consume drinkable water.

 #### HydroBloxStorage

-The HydroBloxStateDistributor smart contract uses the HydroBloxStorage contract to keep track of the enrolled consumers, enrolled producers, the HBT tokens to divide and the ether to divide.
+The HydroBloxDistributor smart contract uses the HydroBloxStorage contract to keep track of the enrolled consumers, enrolled producers, the HBT tokens to divide and the ether to divide.

 #### HydroBloxStateMachine

-The HydroBloxStateDistributor smart contract implements the HydroBloxStateMachine contract, which is a representation of a subscription state machine.
+The HydroBloxDistributor smart contract implements the HydroBloxStateMachine contract, which is a representation of a subscription state machine.
 The state machine can be in states:
 - Enrollment: during this state, consumers and producers can enroll for the upcoming subscription run
 - Running: during this state, producers can produce water and consumers can claim HBT tokens